billpatterson/modding/rwtf-modlist/docs/removing_defaults.md

 # Removing Defaults

-A few of the installed mods are intended to be easily removed if you don't want them.
+Several of the installed mods are intended to be easily removed if you don't want them.

+This page describes things you can remove/disable without worrying about destabilizing the mod set.

-## HUD Alterations
+## HUD Mods

 Some default HUD changes are made by RWTF.
 You can/should edit them to your liking.

+### Base interface

+Inventory/spell screens, dialog boxes, etc:
+- SkyUI
+- Dear Diary Dark Mode (white text)
+- A Matter of Time

+Start menu + music:
+- Main menu texture and music replacer - Windy Malukah

+If you want to "clean reset" the UI, you'll want to remove those, as well as the Hud Alterations mods below.

+You don't need to re-run the Reqtificator when adding/removing any of these UI mods.

-### Removing
+### HUD Alterations

 To remove all HUD mods and start fresh to install your own...